oroinc/documentation/backend/setup/dev-environment/index.rst

 To set up the development environment for Oro applications customization tasks, please follow the steps outlined in the sections below.

+.. admonition:: Business Tip

+    Are you searching for the |best B2B eCommerce solution|?
+Utilize our platform comparison chart to weigh your alternatives.

 .. _dev-guide-development-practice-setup-dev-env-requirements:

 Meet the Hardware and OS Requirements